BOJ mulls which interest rate to use as policy tool post-QQE

 With the BOJ already gobbling up a quarter of government bonds available in the market, some central bankers feel that reverting to a rate target could become an option if the bank runs into trouble buying bonds, the sources say.

-Before adopting QQE in April 2013, the BOJ has traditionally used the uncollateralised, overnight call rate as its main policy tool, as is customary among major central banks.
+Before adopting QQE in April 2013, the BOJ has traditionally used the uncollateralized, overnight call rate as its main policy tool, as is customary among major central banks.

 Many commercial banks that have accounts with the BOJ use the call market for daily funding adjustments, making it an ideal market for the BOJ to guide interest rates.

-But ongoing reforms in the "repo" market, more widely used by brokerage firms, are set to expand its size to 20-30 trillion yen (106-159 billion pounds), according to BOJ estimates.
+But ongoing reforms in the "repo" market, more widely used by brokerage firms, are set to expand its size to 20-30 trillion yen ($167-$251 billion), according to BOJ estimates.

 That far exceeds the 2-3 trillion yen traded in Japan's call market, prompting some central bankers to advocate using "repo" rates as a benchmark.